Learning from True-False Labels via Multi-modal Prompt Retrieving: Experiments

 \paragraph*{Dataset.} The efficacy of our method was evaluated on five distinct multi-class image classification datasets that feature both coarse-grained (CIFAR-100\cite{cifar100}, Tiny ImageNet\cite{tinyimagenet} and Caltech-101\cite{caltech101}) and fine-grained (Food-101\cite{food101} and Stanford Cars\cite{stanfordcars}) classification in different domains.
 For each dataset, the label of each image in the training set is replaced with the True-False Label (TFL), and the labels in the test set remain unchanged from the ground-truth labels.
-More information related to the datasets is shown in the Appendix \ref{datasets}. \paragraph*{Implementation details.} To ensure fair comparisons, for all experiments, we use CLIP with ViT-L/14 as the vision backbone, and employ the AdamW optimizer\cite{adamw} for the linear classifier with an initial learning rate of $1e-3$, a weight decay parameter set to 0.9, and the minimum learning rate of $5e-6$.
+More information related to the datasets is shown in the Appendix \ref{datasets}. \paragraph*{Implementation details.} To ensure fair comparisons, for all experiments, we use CLIP with ViT-L/14 as the vision backbone, and employ the AdamW optimizer\cite{adamw} for the linear classifier with an initial learning rate of $1e^{-3}$, a weight decay parameter set to 0.9, and the minimum learning rate of $5e^{-6}$.
 Unless otherwise noted, all models are trained for 50 epochs with a batch-size of 256 on a single NVIDIA RTX 4090 GPU.
-In our experiments, we employ the AdamW optimizer for the convolutional-based prompt network with an initial learning rate of $8e-2$, a weight decay parameter set to 0.01, and the minimum learning rate of $5e-4$.
+In our experiments, we employ the AdamW optimizer for the convolutional-based prompt network with an initial learning rate of $8e^{-2}$, a weight decay parameter set to 0.01, and the minimum learning rate of $5e^{-4}$.
 The hyperparameters $K_T$ and $K_I$ are set to 15 and 5, respectively.
 The size of matrix $\mathbf{M}$ is set to $224 \times 224 \times 1$. \paragraph*{Compared methods.} To assess the efficacy of the proposed approach, a thorough evaluation is conducted through comparisons with weakly supervised learning methods, including semi-supervised learing (SSL) methods, partial-label learning (PLL) methods and complementary-label learning (CLL) methods.
-VLMs-based approaches are also considered.The key summary statistics for the compared methods are as follows: \begin{itemize} \item OCRA\cite{OCRA} and NACH\cite{NACH}: The SSL methods aiming to classify both seen and unseen classes effectively.
+VLMs-based approaches are also considered.
+Specifically, the image encoders in the weakly supervised methods mentioned above were built using the same CLIP image encoder, transforming them into more competitive weakly supervised linear probe models.
+The key summary statistics for the compared methods are as follows: \begin{itemize} \item ORCA\cite{ORCA} and NACH\cite{NACH}: The SSL methods aiming to classify both seen and unseen classes effectively.
 In our experiments, we treat instances with $s = 1$ as supervised data and instances with $s = 0$ as unlabeled data. \item PaPi\cite{PaPi}: An PLL method eliminating noisy positives and adopting a different disambiguation guidance direction.
 In our experiments, we treat instances with $s = 1$ as supervised data and instances with $s = 0$ as partial-labeled data.
 Then we consider all categories other than the randomly sampled label as the candidate label set, for partial-labeled data. \item CLL with WL\cite{CLL3}: A CLL method with a weighted loss.
 In our experiments, we treat instances with $s = 1$ as supervised data and instance with $s = 0$ as complementary-labeled data.
 Then we consider the randomly sampled label as the class label that the instance does not belong to for complementary-labeled data. \item CLIP Linear Probe\cite{CLIP} (CLIP LP): A VLMs-based approach which trains an additional linear classifier on top of CLIP's visual encoder.
-In our experiments, we only use instances with $s = 1$ as supervised data. \end{itemize} To ensure that the only variable is the algorithm, we replace their original visual encoders with the same CLIP's visual encoder, and used the same linear classifier across all experiments.
+In our experiments, we employ three different settings: CLIP LPS, CLIP LPT, and CLIP LPP.
+CLIP LPS denotes the application of all labeled training data in a fully-supervised learning framework.
+CLIP LPT denotes learning using TFLs (i.e., only use instances with $s = 1$ as supervised data).
+CLIP LPP denotes the application of CLIP supervised labeled data in a fully-supervised learning framework. \end{itemize}